Food Vision 2030 – A World Leader in Sustainable Food Systems

 The Programme for Government recognises the need to do more on gender equality.
 As well as being a priority for the Government, gender equality is a key objective of the United Nations’ Sustainable Development Goals and a core principle of the European Union.
 The new Common Agriculture Policy (CAP) Regulations place particular focus on promoting the participation of women in the socio-economic development of rural areas, with special attention to farming.

-In order to meet and align with the gender equality expectations and commitments of the agriculture sector in Ireland and in Europe, the visibility, equality and status of women in farming should be an integral part of the preparation, implementation and evaluation of future policy interventions and strategies.
+The CSO’s Census of Agriculture 2020 indicated women account for only 13% of the total 130,216 farm holders in Ireland.
+At the same time, results showed there were 75,113 female farm workers equating to 27% of the total 278,600 in Ireland.
+This points to over 58,000 women in Irish farming without visibility or farm holder status.
+The number of female workers in the primary agriculture, forestry and fishing sector has increased very slightly.
+Women therefore remain under-represented in the sector.
+To meet and align with the gender equality expectations and commitments of the agriculture sector in Ireland and in Europe, the visibility, equality and status of women in farming should be an integral part of the preparation, implementation and evaluation of future policy interventions and strategies.
 However, to underpin these interventions, more research on the topic is required to expand the evidence and knowledge base available to policymakers.

-- The promotion of women-only Knowledge Transfer Groups.
+.
+The promotion of women-only Knowledge Transfer Groups.

-- Improved recording and reporting of gender data and the leveraging of the National CAP Network to increase the involvement of all women in the implementation of CAP.
+.
+Improved recording and reporting of gender data and the leveraging of the National CAP Network to increase the involvement of all women in the implementation of CAP.

-- All CAP interventions will be developed with a gender-aware perspective to ensure there are no inherent barriers to women’s participation.
+.
+All CAP interventions will be developed with a gender-aware perspective to ensure there are no inherent barriers to women’s participation.

-- In addition, European Innovation Partnerships offer an ideal opportunity for the sector to develop initiatives that will promote women’s participation in farming.
+.
+In addition, European Innovation Partnerships offer an ideal opportunity for the sector to develop initiatives that will promote women’s participation in farming.

-Promoting women’s participation in farming through CAP Knowledge Transfer Groups.
+• Promoting women’s participation in farming through CAP Knowledge Transfer Groups.

-Capturing and publishing gender data on policy implementation.
+• Capturing and publishing gender data on policy implementation.

-Promoting and improving gender balance at all levels in the agri-food sector, but particularly at senior management and board level.
+• Promoting and improving gender balance in the agri-food sector, but particularly at senior

-Hosting a National Dialogue on Women in Agriculture.
+• Hosting a National Dialogue on Women in Agriculture.

-A National Dialogue on Women in Agriculture with the theme of “Improving Gender Balance in the Agri-Food Sector” took place on 1 February 2023 at Midlands Park Hotel, Portlaoise, Co.
+A National Dialogue on Women in Agriculture with the theme of “Improving Gender Balance in the Agri-Food Sector” took place on 1 February 2023 at the Midlands Park Hotel, Portlaoise, Co.
 Laois.

 The event was hosted by Minister McConalogue and chaired by former Minister for Agriculture, Mary Coughlan, Ireland’s first and only female Minister for Agriculture to date.
-Panel discussions involving high profile female leaders from the agri-food sector contributing to the debate on the topics of “The Role of Women in the Agri-Food Sector” and “Women in Farming – Challenges and Opportunities”.
+Panel discussions involving high profile female leaders from the sector debated the topics of “The Role of Women in the Agri-Food Sector” and “Women in Farming – Challenges and Opportunities”.
 Guest speakers at the event included Ministers of State Hackett and Heydon, and Ms Julia Klockner, former German Minister for food and agriculture.
+The afternoon delivered several workshops exploring the experience of women in agriculture across the themes of:

 • Education and Awareness